mo-martin/wandisco-documentation/docs/quickstarts/adlsg1-adlsg2.md

 If you wanting to run through the setup script with prompts again, you must remove all of the `.yml` and `.env` files that were created after the setup:

-`rm -f common.env zone_a.env docker-compose.zone-a.yml docker-compose.common.yml`
+`rm -f common.env zone_a.env zone_b.env docker-compose.zone-a.yml docker-compose.zone-b.yml docker-compose.common.yml`

 ## Reference links